-Bluecrop Blueberry features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring.
+Jersey Blueberry features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring.
 It has green deciduous foliage.
-The glossy oval leaves turn yellow in fall.
-It features an abundance of magnificent blue berries in mid summer.
+The glossy oval leaves turn an outstanding scarlet in the fall.
+It features an abundance of magnificent blue berries from mid to late summer.
 The smooth brick red bark adds an interesting dimension to the landscape.